Nandana19052003/Social-Co-ordination-and-Reservation-System/README.md

-# Social Coordination and Reservation System
+# Social Event Coordination and Reservation System

 This is a Django-based web application that allows users to view and book events at various venues.
 The application is designed to simplify the event management and booking process.